apache/flink/docs/concepts/timely-stream-processing.md

 {% top %}

-## Event Time, Processing Time, and Ingestion Time
+## Notions of Time: Event Time and Processing Time

 When referring to time in a streaming program (for example to define windows), one can refer to different notions of *time*: